Ernyoke/ervin-szilagyi-static-site/src/articles/electrify-your-nodejs-aws-lambdas-with-rust.md

-# Electrify you NodeJS AWS Lambdas with Rust
+# Electrify your NodeJS AWS Lambdas with Rust

 ## Introduction